kelpagency/bullhorn-hubspot-resume-sync/README.md

 ```

 This searches HubSpot for contacts modified in the last 24 hours and replays
+them through a screening step first.
+For each contact, it checks Bullhorn by
+email and only replays the sync if the Bullhorn candidate does not already have
-them through the sync handler in batches.
-You can widen the window with
+a resume.
+You can widen the window with `--hours N` or target an exact start
-`--hours N` or target an exact start time with `--since 2026-05-01T00:00:00Z`.
+time with `--since 2026-05-01T00:00:00Z`.
+If your HubSpot account uses a
-If your HubSpot account uses a different modified-date property, pass it with
+different modified-date property, pass it with `--property hs_lastmodifieddate`
-`--property hs_lastmodifieddate` or another property name.
+or another property name.

 ## Bullhorn local OAuth